Statutes

 (2) The General Assembly passes resolutions with a simple majority as long as the statutes do not state anything differently.

-(3) As a rule, the General Assembly takes place during the scientific convention.
-The Executive Committee will issue a written invitation and the planned agenda to the membership 6 weeks in advance.
-A topic which does not appear on the agenda can be introduced without a resolution provided 3/4 of the members are in favour of its acceptance.
+(3) As a rule, the General Assembly takes place during the society's scientific convention.
+The Executive Committee will send an invitation in text form and the planned agenda six weeks in advance.
+A topic, which does not appear on the agenda, cannot be introduced for a vote unless 3/4 of the members are in favour of the respective motion.

-(4) A special General Assembly can be convened by the Executive Committee.
-It must be convened if at least 1/4 of the members request it and submit reasons to the Executive Committee.
+(4) An extraordinary General Assembly can be convened by the Executive Committee.
+It must be convened if at least 1/4 of the members submit a justified request to the Executive Committee.

-(5) Upon the decision of the Executive Committee, or upon the request of at least 100 ordinary members, or upon resolution of 2/3 of the members present at the General Assembly a vote concerning business affairs may be carried out by letter.
+(5) Upon the decision of the Executive Committee, or upon request of at least 100 regular members, or upon resolution of 2/3 of the members present at the General Assembly, a postal vote concerning business affairs may be carried out.

 (1) A scientific conference is scheduled at least once every two years.